malinskiDEV/malinskiDEV/README.md

 [![Who am I?]( <br>
     As I mentioned before, my name is Gabriel Malinski, 18yrs.
 I'm an elite powerlifter (IPF)and student of WEB development and other things.
 I really like to learn things and skills, so what is more cool than learn logic and programming? <br>
-At this moment, I'm studding RBLX develop, and obviusly now i'ma begginer.
+At this moment, I'm studding RBLX develop, and obviously now i'ma begginer.
 )]
 <hr>